celestiaorg/docs/docs/developers/connecting-to-troy.md

-# Connecting Metamask to Ethermint
+# Connecting Metamask to Troy

-In this guide you'll connect your wallet to the Ethermint fork RPC Node.
+In this guide you'll connect your wallet to the Troy RPC Node.

 ## Prerequisites